IreneMurage/Irene-Photography-Website/README.md

 Irene Photography Website is a personal portfolio where I share the photos I've taken as part of my passion for photography.
 The site features a variety of images including animals like dogs and cats, driveways, flowers, paintings, and more.
 I created this site to display my work and allow others to enjoy the small, beautiful moments I capture through my lens.
 It’s a simple, visual space that reflects how I see the world through photography.

 ## Setup/Installation Requirements
-* No installation is required to view or use this website.
+* one has to have knowledge on HTML and CSS.
 * Open the `index.html` file in your web browser, or visit the live site hosted on GitHub Pages.
 * Project structure includes:
   - `index.html` – main page